 Standard treatment now involves transplant.
 Patients under the age of 65 now have a 50% chance of surviving.
 Studies have shown at least seven years and in excess of 10 years.
 This is a huge change from the 1990s.

 However, Multiple myeloma in Ireland remains largely an incurable disease.
 In most cases, it eventually comes back and ultimately proves resistant to therapy.
 Early relapse and resistance is more likely for the 20-30% of patients who have certain poor risk features, typically based on genetic analysis.
 Even our best standard therapies are often insufficient in these patients, highlighting the need for new treatment options.

 Funding is vital for (CAR)-T therapy in Ireland

 Thankfully, a number of promising new drugs have either recently been approved or are being tested in clinical trials.

 New strategies, which engage the immune system, appear particularly promising.
 Among these are monoclonal antibodies and chimeric antigen receptor (CAR)-T cell approaches.
 Many of these new treatments are very expensive, however, and pose a major financial burden for the health service as well as representing a barrier to patient access.

-Ireland once boasted among the best access to myeloma drugs in Europe, which is reflected in our excellent survival rates.
+Our once excellent survival rates in Ireland were due to having the best access to myeloma drugs in Europe.
 However, in recent years, approvals of new myeloma drugs in Ireland has lagged behind other European countries.
-A more robust, transparent approval process is required if we are to avoid sliding down the international rankings.
+To avoid sliding further down the international rankings, we require a more robust, transparent approval process.

 Clinical trials have a very important role to play too.
 They enable access to drugs that might not otherwise be available as well as huge cost savings.
 With limited resources, Blood Cancer Network Ireland and Cancer Trials Ireland have made a vital contribution in making exciting new therapies available to myeloma patients in Ireland.